fthorey/swiftler-simu/README.md

         self._world.readConfigurationFile(self._filename)
 ```

-The **world** template file contains information about the configuration of
+The **world** template file contains a lot of information about
-the world, such as the position and the size of every obstacles, but also the
+the state of the world, such as:
+* the position size and color of every obstacles
-number and types of robots.
+* the number and types of robots

-It's also possible to specify a specific world template to load when running the
+Alternatively, it's also possible to specify a specific world template to load when running the
 **robotnik** simulator by typing the following command:

 ```python
 python robotnik.py --world-path=path/to/template.json
 ```

+Using the gui, it's also possible to load a new world at any time by clicking
+on the **Open World** menu item.

 ## Simulation basics ##